-- Develop positive values and a moral framework that will guide their decisions, judgements and behaviour; have the confidence and self-esteem to value themselves and others and respect for individual conscience and the skills to judge what kind of relationship they want. - Understand the consequences of their actions and behave responsibly within sexual and pastoral relationships. - Avoid being exploited or exploiting others or being pressured into unwanted or unprotected sex. - Ensure that young people understand whist meant by 'consent' and to feel confident to use it. - Communicate effectively by developing appropriate terminology for sex and relationship issues. - Develop awareness of their sexuality and understand human sexuality; challenge sexism and prejudice, and promote equality and diversity. - Understand the arguments for delaying sexual activity. - Understand the reasons for having protected (safe) sex. - Have sufficient information and skills to protect themselves and, where they have one, their partner from uninvited/unwanted conceptions and sexually transmitted infections. - Be aware of sources of help and acquire the skills and confidence to access confidential health advice, support and treatment if necessary. - Know how the law applies to sexual relationships.
+- Develop positive values and a moral framework that will guide their decisions, judgements and behaviour. - Have the confidence and self-esteem to respect themselves and others. - Judge what kind of relationship they want. - Understand the consequences of their actions and behave responsibly within sexual and non-sexual relationships. - Avoid being exploited, or exploiting others, or being pressured into unwanted or unprotected sex. - Ensure that young people understand what is meant by 'consent' and to feel confident in seeking and giving this. - Communicate effectively by developing appropriate terminology for sex and relationship matters. - Understand human sexuality; challenge sexism and prejudice, and promote equality and diversity. - Understand the arguments for delaying sexual activity. - Understand the reasons for having protected (safe) sex. - Have sufficient information and skills to protect themselves and, where they have one, their partner from sexually transmitted infections. - Know the choices available to them in relation to pregnancy.

+- Be aware of sources of help and acquire the skills and confidence to access confidential health advice, support and treatment if necessary. - Know how the law applies to sexual relationships.